Do not share this medication with others.

-If you are directed to inject this medication yourself, learn all preparation and usage instructions in the product package.
-Learn how to store and discard needles and medical supplies safely.
+If you are using this medication at home, learn all preparation and usage instructions from the health care professional and the product package.
+Learn how to store and discard medical supplies safely.

-When this medication is used regularly, it is expected that the menstrual period will stop (or decrease to light bleeding/spotting during the first 2 months).
+When this medication is used regularly, it is expected that the menstrual period will stop or decrease to light bleeding/spotting during the first 2 months.
 Tell the doctor promptly if regular periods continue after 2 months of treatment with leuprolide.

-Remember that the doctor has prescribed this medication because he or she has judged that the benefit to you is greater than the risk of side effects.
+Remember that this medication has been prescribed because the doctor has judged that the benefit is greater than the risk of side effects.
 Many people using this medication do not have serious side effects.

 Get medical help right away if you have any very serious side effects, including: seizures.